jalho/rust-dedicated-server/README.md

    `/etc/systemd/system/`.
 This configures _systemd_ managed services and their associated timers.
 Reload the daemon with the new config:

+   **TODO:**

+   - Add a dedicated health check service with short interval!
+     `RustDedicated` process sometimes hangs and won't restart!
+     Then remove health check stuff from `prestart.sh`.

    ```
    systemctl daemon-reload
    ```